Will Your Family Be Affected By The Secure Act

 Whether you are the beneficiary of an Inherited IRA or you have an IRA and want to include it as part of the legacy you leave to loved ones, you need to speak with a financial professional as soon as possible.
 He or she can find solutions that will help you plan your legacy around these new rules.

-If you are a beneficiary, strategies exist that help prevent you from making mistakes with your Inherited IRA and falling into a very unpleasant tax trap.
+If you are a beneficiary, strategies exist that help prevents you from making mistakes with your Inherited IRA and falling into a very unpleasant tax trap.

 If either situation applies to you, be sure to consult your trusted advisor, CPA, or tax strategist as soon as possible.
 They’ll give you the guidance you need to stay one step ahead of the government’s attempts to pick your pockets.